Staff Holiday Planner

-There’s a new ruling on overtime and holiday pay in 2022 that employers need to know about!
+There was a new ruling on overtime and holiday pay in 2022.
 The following article will provide you with the necessary details on the changes in overtime and holiday pay so that you don’t miscalculate employee entitlements.
 Now, let’s start by defining the different types of overtime.

 What Are The Unique Types Of Overtime?